 - Improved muscle function and strength

-- Restoring normal range of movement
+- Restores your natural range of movement

 - Reduces muscle fatigue and pain

-- Improved muscle blood flow
+- Improves muscle blood flow

 - Enhances recovery

-So, what did they find?
+So what did they discover?…

 So, not only did foam rolling reduce muscle tenderness, it also had a positive effect on sprint performance, power and strength endurance.

-Improved vertical jump height, muscle activation and range of motion
+Greater vertical jump height, muscle activation and range of motion

 What to take from the foam roller research

-Not only will this help you maintain a ‘functional’ range of movement, enhance recovery, and reduce DOMS, you’ll also help to maintain muscle function and strength and reduce your overall risk of injury.
+Not only will this help you maintain a ‘functional’ range of movement, enhance recovery, and reduce DOMS, it will help to maintain muscle function and strength, and reduce your overall risk of injury.

 Pearcey GE, Bradbury-Squires DJ, Kawamoto JE, Drinkwater EJ, Behm DG, Button DC.
-(2014) Foam Rolling for Delayed-Onset Muscle Soreness and Recovery of Dynamic Performance Measures.
+Foam rolling for delayed-onset muscle soreness and recovery of dynamic performance measures.
 J Athl Train.
-2014 Nov 21.
-[Epub ahead of print]
+2015 Jan;50(1):5-13. doi: 10.4085/1062-6050-50.1.01.
+Epub 2014 Nov 21.
+PMID: 25415413; PMCID: PMC4299735.

-Macdonald GZ1, Button DC, Drinkwater EJ, Behm DG.
-(2014) Foam rolling as a recovery tool after an intense bout of physical activity.
+Macdonald GZ, Button DC, Drinkwater EJ, Behm DG.
+Foam rolling as a recovery tool after an intense bout of physical activity.
 Med Sci Sports Exerc.
 2014 Jan;46(1):131-42. doi: 10.1249/MSS.0b013e3182a123db.
+PMID: 24343353.